Beringar/202201-W2-CH-WE-berenguer-pou/readme.md

 - TEST:if function getNeighbours(5,5,grid) --> expect is >= 0
 - TEST:if function getNeighbours(5,5,grid) --> expect is <= 8
 - create function getNeighbours --> params: x,y,array(where cell is in, I need this to check corners of grid)
 - execute tests and refactor if necessary
 - implement in app.js
 - create PR.
 Done.

+2. create a function getCellNewStatus --> params: lifeStatus, totalNeighbours --> returns 0 or 1 (dead, alive)

+- TEST:if function getCellNewStatus(0,0) --> expect 0 // remains dead
+- TEST:if function getCellNewStatus(0,3) --> expect 1 // the revenant
+- TEST:if function getCellNewStatus(0,8) --> expect 0 // remains dead
+- TEST:if function getCellNewStatus(1,0) --> expect 0 // dies of loneliness
+- TEST:if function getCellNewStatus(1,1) --> expect 0 // dies of loneliness
+- TEST:if function getCellNewStatus(1,2) --> expect 1 // remains alive
+- TEST:if function getCellNewStatus(1,3) --> expect 1 // remains alive
+- TEST:if function getCellNewStatus(1,4) --> expect 0 // dies of overcrowding
+- TEST:if function getCellNewStatus(1,8) --> expect 0 // dies of overcrowding

+- execute tests and refactor if necessary
+- implement in app.js
+- create PR.
+Done.